-Since opening its doors in 2007, 826 Boston has provided nearly 100,000 hours of writing and tutoring support to more than 19,000 underserved youth, has published dozens of volumes of student work, and has enlisted and trained 2,500 volunteers.
+Since opening its doors in 2007, 826 Boston has provided nearly 160,000 hours of writing and tutoring support to more than 20,000 underserved youth, has published dozens of volumes of student work, and has enlisted and trained thousands of volunteers.

 The 826 model was developed in 2002 by best-selling author Dave Eggers and educator Nínive Calegari, who were looking for a way to support overburdened teachers and connect talented working adults with underserved students.
 826 Boston is one of seven 826 chapters nationwide.
 While 826 Boston is an independent organization, it draws on the national network for professional development support, program evaluation, and connection to national resources.
-In 2013, the 826 network won the American Literacy Prize for its "innovative history of addressing community illiteracy...and its unique approach to helping at-risk K-12 students achieve reading and writing proficiency."
+In 2013, the 826 network won the American Literacy Prize for its "innovative history of addressing community illiteracy...and its unique approach to helping K-12 students achieve reading and writing proficiency."

-Currently, 826 Boston serves 3,500 students from the under-resourced Boston neighborhoods of Roxbury, Dorchester, and Jamaica Plain, and schools where at least 65% of students are of high needs-English Language Learners, students whose families are registered for one or more state assistance programs, or who possess a learning disability.
-From providing after-school tutoring, to hosting a summer theater collaborative with the American Repertory Theater, 826 Boston delivers programming focused on providing one-on-one support to some of the city's most vulnerable students.
+Currently, 826 Boston serves 4,000 students from the Boston neighborhoods of Roxbury, Dorchester, and Jamaica Plain, and schools where at least 70% of students are of high needs-English Language Learners, students whose families are registered for one or more state assistance programs, or who possess a learning disability.
+From providing after-school tutoring, to hosting college essay academies, 826 Boston delivers programming focused on providing individualized support to underserved students.

-In 2013, building upon its successful In-School Writing and Publishing Program, 826 Boston partnered with the Northeastern University Writing Program to open its first Writers' Room at the John D. O'Bryant School of Mathematics & Science.
-The Writers' Room is a dedicated space within a BPS school that operates four days a week, is led by a full-time 826 Boston staff member, and is supported by a full-time service member and trained tutors from a university partner.
-The Writers' Room provides whole-class writing support and publishing projects, creative after-school opportunities like a literary magazine or slam poetry club, college essay assistance, and drop-in writing support.
+In 2013, building upon its successful In-School Writing and Publishing Program, 826 Boston partnered with the

+Northeastern University Writing Program to open its first Writers' Room at the John D. O'Bryant School of Mathematics and Science.
+Each Writers' Room is a dedicated space within a BPS school that operates four days a week, is led by a full-time 826 Boston staff member, and is supported by a full-time service member and trained tutors.
+Each Writers' Room provides wholeclass writing support and publishing projects, creative afterschool opportunities like a literary magazine or slam poetry club, college essay assistance, and drop-in writing support.

-In addition to the expansion beyond its headquarters in Roxbury via its Writers' Room and satellite after-school location, over the past five years 826 Boston has significantly increased its annual service from 14,580 hours in 2011 to over 25,000 hours in 2016.
-It has also grown from three full-time staff members and two service members to a team of nine staff and seven service members.
+In addition to the expansion beyond its headquarters in Roxbury via its Writers' Rooms, over the past five years 826 Boston has significantly increased its annual service from 14,580 hours in 2011 to over 30,000 hours in 2017.
+It has also grown from three full-time staff members and two service members to a team of 11 staff and eight service members.
 826 Boston has built its organizational capacity to support its team with management skills, finance capacity, and fundraising expertise.
 The organization's budget growth has fueled its program expansion with an average yearly increase of 25%.
 826 Boston has also increased its support and recognition within Boston Public Schools, and in the City of Boston, which will serve as a strong foundation for the next phase of growth.